Bedout Island: Status

 The island is an A-class nature reserve, managed by the Department of Environment and Conservation.
 It is part of the Western Australian Coastal Islands (Dixon Island to Cape Keraudren) site which is listed on Australia's Register of the National Estate.
 It is also classified by BirdLife International as an Important Bird Area because of its seabird breeding colonies.

+The Bedout Island Nature Reserve was declared in 1975 and has a size of 31 ha.

 Birds

 The island supports over 1,000 nesting pairs of brown boobies, making it one of the largest colonies in Western Australia.
-This species regularly incorporates anthropogenic debris into its nests, presumably mistaking items for nesting materials, including on Bedout Island where around 5% of >700 nests surveyed in 2016 and 2017 contained debris (primarily hard plastic fragments, rope, and fishing line).
+This species regularly incorporates anthropogenic debris into its nests, presumably mistaking items for nesting materials, including on Bedout Island where around 5% of over 700 nests surveyed in 2016 and 2017 contained debris (primarily hard plastic fragments, rope, and fishing line).

-Bedout Island is also home to over 1,000 nesting pairs each of common noddies and crested terns, 500–1,000 lesser frigatebirds, 100-500 masked boobies, as well as lesser crested, roseate and sooty terns, silver gulls and white-bellied sea eagles.
+Bedout Island is also home to over 1,000 nesting pairs each of common noddies and crested terns, 500–1,000 lesser frigatebirds, 100–500 masked boobies, as well as lesser crested, roseate and sooty terns, silver gulls and white-bellied sea eagles.
 Many of these do not breed elsewhere in the Pilbara.
 The main breeding season comprises the winter months from May to September.